Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Basic algorithms for tangle clustering

 \subsection{Orienting cuts to identify tangles}

-Once all parameters are fixed and the input is given, we now face the following algorithmic challenge:\\ \\ \fbox{ }\\ \\ The naive approach of testing every possible orientation for consistency is clearly infeasible.
+Once we have the data and fixed all parameters, we face the following algorithmic challenge:\\ \\ \fbox{ }\\ \\ The naive approach of testing every possible orientation for consistency is infeasible.
 Instead, we are now going to construct a tree-based search algorithm that achieves this task more efficiently.
-In a nutshell, the algorithm proceeds by looking at one cut after the other, starting from the cuts with lowest cost.
-It maintains a tree, the tangle search tree, of the possible orientations of all the cuts considered so far.
-The key observation is that processing a branch of the tree can be stopped once a cut cannot be oriented consistently any more.
+The algorithm proceeds by looking at one cut after the other, starting with the lowest cost cuts.
+It maintains a tree, the \emph{tangle search tree}, of the possible orientations of all the cuts considered.
+The critical observation is that processing a tree branch can be stopped once a cut cannot be oriented consistently any more.

-The output of the algorithm a labeled binary tree as in Figure~\ref{fig:tree_of_tangles}.
-Each node in the tree is labeled by an orientation of one particular cut.
-The tree is constructed in such a way that each of its nodes corresponds to exactly one tangle.
-Precisely, for a node $t$ on level~$i$ the node labels along the path from the root to $t$ form a consistent orientation of $\{P_1, \dots, P_i\}$, that is, a $\Partitions_\CostUpper$-tangle for $\CostUpper = {\cost(P_i)}$.\\
+The algorithm's output is a labeled binary tree as depicted in Figure~\ref{fig:dendogram_intuition_b}.
+Each node in the tree corresponds to one specific orientation of one particular cut.
+We construct the tree in such a way that each of its nodes corresponds to exactly one tangle.
+Precisely, for a node $t$ on level~$i$ the node labels on the path from the root to $t$ form a consistent orientation of $\{P_1, \dots, P_i\}$, that is, a $\Partitions_\CostUpper$-tangle for $\CostUpper = {\cost(P_i)}$.\\